Dr. Mario: Miracle Cure

 Dr. Mario: Miracle Cure (Note: Released in Japan as Dr. Mario Gyakuten!
-Miracle medicine & germ eradication (Dr. MARIO ギャクテン！特効薬 & 細菌撲滅)) is a 2015 puzzle video game developed by Arika and Nintendo SPD Group No. 2, and published by Nintendo for the Nintendo 3DS.
-It was released in Japan on May 31, 2015, and North America, Europe, and Australia on June 11, 2015.
-It is the seventh game in the Dr. Mario series, and is part of the larger Mario franchise.
+Miracle medicine & germ eradication (Dr. MARIO ギャクテン！特効薬 & 細菌撲滅)) is a 2015 puzzle video game developed by Arika and Nintendo SPD, and published by Nintendo for the Nintendo 3DS.
+Announced during a Nintendo Direct in June 2015, it was released on the eShop in Japan in May 2015, and North America, Europe, and Australia in June 2015.
+Part of the larger Mario franchise, it is the seventh game in the Dr. Mario series, and the second to be released on handheld consoles.